-Draining an above ground pool is not one of the typical maintenance habits like cleaning the pool.
+Draining an above ground pool is not one of a part of your typical maintenance routine.
 This is why it is important to do it correctly when it needs to be done.

 In this article, I have compiled everything you need to know as a pool owner on how to properly drain your above ground pool with ease, what supplies you will need, and what methods you should use.